VickyShu/Recipes-and-Ratings-Research-Project/README.md

 ### Bivariate Analysis
 To do the Bivariate Analysis, we will use a boxplot and a scatter plot to illustrate the relationship between the calorie content of recipes and the ratings giving by people.

-#### Distribution of scatter plot for calories and ratings
+#### Distribution of scatter plot for calories and the number of steps
-<iframe src="assets/fig_scatter.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/scatter.html" width=800 height=600 frameBorder=0></iframe>
-From this visualization, it is observed that there is no strong correlation between calories and ratings.
-We could say that there is a weak relationship between the calorie content of recipes and the ratings giving by people.
+From this visualization, it is observed that there is no strong correlation between calories and the number of steps.
+We could say that there is a weak relationship between the calorie content of recipes and the number of steps.

 #### Distribution of box plot for calories and ratings
 <iframe src="assets/boxplot.html" width=800 height=600 frameBorder=0></iframe>